samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 ### Bytopia

 The surfaces of Bytopia’s two layers face each other like the covers of a closed book.
-Looking up from Dothion, the “top” layer of the plane, a traveler can see Shurrock, its other layer, about a mile overhead.
+Looking up from Dothion, the "top" layer of the plane, a traveler can see Shurrock, its other layer, about a mile overhead.
 Both layers are idealized worlds that reflect the plane’s philosophy of personal achievement alongside social interdependence.

 #### Layers of Bytopia